Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/315-network-boot.md

 **Test description**

-This test aims to verify that the `Autoboot` option in `Dasharo Network Boot Menu` works properly.
+This test aims to verify that the `Autoboot` option in `Dasharo Network Boot Menu` works correctly.

 **Test configuration data**